Sorrow446/KHInsider-Downloader/README.md

   ```

   ## Thank you
-  KHInsider-Downloader uses a modified version of ditashi's jsbeautifier-go.
+  KHInsider Downloader uses a modified version of ditashi's jsbeautifier-go.

   ## Disclaimer
 - I will not be responsible for how you use KHInsider Downloader.